dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1274: Punishment offers closure for victims' families.
+### T1274: Sens of justice and closure for victims comes from punishment.

 |Support|
 |---|